What Business Challenges Does the Cloud Solve?

 Knowledge for Today and in the Future

-The cloud continues to be the go-to platform for organizations wanting to transform their business.
+The cloud continues to be the go-to platform for organizations wanting to improve their business through digital transformation.
 Despite questionable cost modeling and overall global coverage, the cloud is a far better business optimization tool than legacy in-house data centers and internal development efforts.

 With the addition of new security compliance mandates, new data structures, and integrations between various data sources and artificial intelligence, organizations will need to move their workloads to next-generation cloud platforms to run effectively.
 The extensive growth of data centers and demand for secure cloud infrastructure will continue to drive the need for more cloud engineers, data engineers, and cybersecurity engineers.